 Recently, it seems increasingly clear that the company is also facing serious cash flow issues.
 This means that the company is not a viable long-term development partner, and will not be able to deliver on all the promises that it has made to local communities, the government and investors.

 By enforcing the suspension, the Cameroonian government had shown that it was putting the interests of its own people above those of foreign companies.
 By reversing it, the communities who were dancing with joy only two weeks ago now feel frustrated and abandoned.

 Greenpeace is calling on the Cameroonian government to stop this project, and for a moratorium on the allocation of all large-scale land concessions in Cameroon until safeguards are introduced to protect the livelihoods of local communities and the forests on which they depend.

-Take Action: Tell the CEO of Herakles Farms to cancel his operation in Cameroon.
+Take Action: Tell Herakles Farms to cancel their operation in Cameroon.
 Click Here.